StratifyLabs/StratifyAPI/README.md

 ### Classes and Namespaces

 Classes use upper CamelCase with a strong preference for a single word.
-The exception is pure virtual classes have "Object" appended to the name.

-    class PureObject {
-    public:
-      virtual int method() = 0;
-    }

 Namespaces use all lowercase letters and are preferably concise and a single word.

 ### File and Directory Names